Why Canada? Why Trent?

 It is possible to get practical and professional work experience while you study, and to earn credit while doing it.
 Many students in the School have worked with the Trent Community Research Centre to work for local organizations and businesses as part of their course work.

-Some examples of recent work include: 1) a professionally curated museum exhibit for the Stanstead Museum 2) a history of the Peterborough Folk Music Festival that was used to help lobby local government
+Some examples of recent work include: 1) a professionally curated museum exhibit for the Stanstead Museum 2) a history of the Peterborough Folk Music Festival that was used to help lobby local government 3) an environmental soundscape to document the history and community of the Windy Pine Conference Centre.

 For further details, check out the Trent Community Research Centre’s website.